With crunchy tops and moist tender insides, these homemade blueberry muffins are sure to become a family favorite!

 Mmmmm blueberries!
-Ever since I was a child I have loved blueberries whether I ate them by themselves or in blueberry cobbler, pancakes, blueberry pie, or even Blueberry Lemonade!
-But my absolute favorite way to eat them is in this delectable Very Berry Blueberry Muffins recipe!
+Ever since I was a child I’ve loved blueberries, whether I ate them by themselves or in blueberry cobbler, blueberry pie, or even Blueberry Lemonade.
+But my absolute favorite way to eat them is in this delectable made from scratch Blueberry Muffins recipe!

 - 2 eggs